February 14, 2024 at 11:59 p.m. (Application opens December 15, 2023)

 The Hilldale Undergraduate/Faculty Research Fellowship provides research training and support to undergraduates.
 Students have the opportunity to undertake their own research project in collaboration with UW–Madison faculty or research/instructional academic staff.
 Please Note: Graduate students are ineligible to serve as the project advisor.
 Approximately 97 – 100 Hilldale awards are available each year.

-The student researcher receives $3,000, and faculty/staff research advisor receives $1,000 to help offset research costs (e.g., supplies, student travel related to the project).
-The stipend can be declined if it is not needed to support the student’s research.
-Declined stipends would be pooled to offer additional Hilldale Fellowships.
+The student researcher receives a $3,000 stipend (purpose unrestricted) and faculty/staff research advisor receives a $1,000 stipend to help offset research costs (e.g., supplies, books for the research, student travel related to the project).
+The project advisor can decline the $1,000 if it is not needed to support the student’s research.
+Declined project advisor stipends are pooled to offer additional Hilldale Fellowships.

-We are pleased to announce the McPherson Eye Research Institute will sponsor one additional Hilldale Fellowship for vision based research (including bioengineering, imaging, data visualization, cognitive psychology, ophthalmology and general biology of the eye).
+The McPherson Eye Research Institute will sponsor two additional Hilldale Fellowships for vision based research (including bioengineering, imaging, data visualization, cognitive psychology, ophthalmology and general biology of the eye).

 - Have at least junior standing at time of application